Metriximor/CivVictoria3/docs/traits.md

 ## Personality Traits

+### E-lawyer

+This person uses the rules and the existing legal systems to their advantage, often arguing and being very passionate about them.

 ### Dramatic

-This person is often involved in drama and political intrigue.
+This person is often involved in drama.

 ### Wholesome/HSM